Sornat11/Sornat11/README.md

 # Hello there! 👋

-I'm Jakub Sornat, a third-year student studying Computer Science and Economics. 🎓
+I'm Jakub Sornat, a first-year master degree student of Computer Science and Economics. 🎓

 ## About Me